COVID-19 – Help and guidance for commercial insurance customers

-I think I have a claim, how do I get in touch?
+I haven’t made a claim, how do I get in touch?

-If you have a DTW1991 policy and think you have a business interruption claim please contact our claim handlers.
+If you wish to make a claim for COVID-19 related Business Interruption please contact our claim handlers.
 Their details will be in your policy documentation.
-Alternatively your broker or the company you bought your policy from will be able to help you with the claims process.
+Alternatively your broker or the company from whom you bought your policy will be able to help you with notifying your claim.